+The first PET scanners were dedicated machines performing only that service, supported by cyclotrons on-site.
+However, PET scanners also include hybrid machines, performing a variety of nuclear medicine studies and supported by new tracer production facilities housing cyclotrons in stand-alone facilities.
 All these machines are PET scanners as defined in G.S. § 131E-176(19a), but they vary widely in their capabilities.
-The less expensive hybrid devices are capable of disclosing the presence of lesions as small as 1.5 to 2 cms., while the better dedicated scanners can disclose lesions as small as 0.5 to 1 cm.
+The less expensive hybrid devices are capable of disclosing the presence of lesions as small as 1.5 to 2 centimeters, while the better dedicated scanners can disclose lesions as small as 0.5 to 1 centimeter.
 Because they can provide definitive studies for many patients and because they cost less, hybrid devices have quickly found a market.
-In fact, there are now over 85 dedicated scanners and more than 200 hybrid devices in the country.

 The leading impetus to hybridization is the fact that the technology is rapidly improving.
-As a result, less expensive devices are now better than their predecessors and higher-end dedicated scanners are being adapted to include CT scanners, which will give them the capacity to perform, more accurately, the range of studies now performed on hybrid machines.
+As a result, less expensive devices are now better than their predecessors and higher-end dedicated scanners are being adapted to include computed tomography (CT) scanners, which will give them the capacity to perform, more accurately, the range of studies now performed on hybrid machines.
 Additionally, mobile PET scanners are available, and the number in operation in the United States is growing.